 Visit the Energy Savers website to learn more about energy-efficient ventilation systems.

-Carol Laurie is the communications manager of the U.S. Department of Energy Solar Decathlon.
+Alexis Powers and Carol Laurie are members of the U.S. Department of Energy Solar Decathlon communications team.